Battle of Vimeiro: Battle

 Brenier's brigade, marching to the sound of battle, came on four battalions abreast.
 At first they enjoyed success when they surprised and drove back two British battalions.
 These units had let down their guard after overpowering Solignac.
 Victorious, the French pressed on in column, but soon ran into the 29th Regiment in line and were stopped.
 The 29th was joined by the other two units, who had quickly rallied.
 Together, the volley fire of the three British battalions soon routed Brenier's men.
 Though Wellesley urged him to pursue, Burrard declined to interfere with the subsequent French retreat.
 General Brenier was wounded in this attack and captured by the 71st Highlanders.

 Aftermath

 The British intervention proceeded with the Evacuation of La Romana's division.

 Vimeiro

 After the French defeat, Dalrymple gave the French more generous terms than they could have hoped for.
-Under the terms of the Convention of Sintra, the defeated army was transported back to France by the British navy, complete with its loot, guns and equipment.
-The Convention of Sintra caused an outcry in Britain.
+Under the terms of the Convention of Cintra, the defeated army was transported back to France by the British navy, complete with its loot, guns and equipment.
+The convention caused an outcry in Britain.
 An official enquiry exonerated all three men but both the military establishment and public opinion blamed Dalrymple and Burrard.
 Both men were given administrative posts and neither had a field command again.
 Wellesley, who had bitterly opposed the agreement, was returned to active command in Spain and Portugal.